 This implies that the first game must have been won by Mr Das.
-Mr Das now has to play with Mr Nair and Mrs Nair.
+Mr Das now has to play against Mr Nair or Mrs Nair.
 Mrs Das cannot play any more games.
 Only the first game is played between players married to each other which has already been played between Mr and Mrs Das.
 Therefore, there cannot be a game between Mr and Mrs Nair.
-Thus, in his game against Mr Nair or Mrs Nair, Mr Das will be the winner because if either of the Nairs wins then the third game will have to be between Mr and Mrs Nair, which cannot happen.
+Thus, in his game against Mr Nair or Mrs Nair, Mr Das has to be the winner because if either of the Nairs wins then the third game will have to be between Mr and Mrs Nair, which cannot happen.
 Suppose the second game is between Mr Das and Mrs Nair, then Mr Das wins.
-But this again defies the condition that women have won one game (Mrs Das has already lost so Mrs Nair has to win).
+But this defies the condition, which states that the women have won one game (Mrs Das has already lost; so, Mrs Nair has to win).
 Thus, the second game could not have been played between Mr Das and Mrs Nair.
 This implies the second game was played between Mr Das and Mr Nair and Mr Das won (if Mr Das loses, Mr Nair will have to play against Mrs Nair which defies the condition).
 The third game is now played between Mr Das and Mrs Nair and Mrs Nair wins (women have won one game).
 This possibility works out fine.
 So, in this case Mr Das has won the maximum of two games (against Mrs Das and against Mr Nair).
 Mrs Das has lost and so has Mr Nair while Mrs Nair has won one game.
 The Das' have, thus, won two games while the Nairs have won one game.
 So, the Das' have won more games than the Nairs.

 Now suppose the first game was played between Mr Nair and Mrs Nair, then a similar situation will arise.
 Mrs Nair would not have won the first game.
 Mr Nair would have won against Mrs Nair, he would have won against Mr Das and lost to Mrs Das.
 Thus, Mrs Das would have emerged the winner.
 In this case the Nairs would have won more games than the Das'.